Tom Kurucz

 Tom Kurucz (born c.
-1947) is a former American football coach.
+1947) is an American former football coach.

 Coaching career

 Chicago

 Kurucz was the head football coach at the University of Chicago.
 He held that position for the 1979 season.
 His coaching record at Chicago was 2–6.

 Assistant coaching and steroids

 Kurucz later became an assistant coach for the South Carolina Gamecocks.
 During his time at South Carolina, he was implicated in a steroid use scandal after an article in Sports Illustrated alleged that steroid use was widespread in the program.
 After the article, Kurucz and two other assistant coaches, pleaded guilty to charges of illegally buying steroids.
 Kurucz also pleaded guilty to providing steroids to players.

-Kurucz was the offensive coordinator at Baker University (Kans.) for two seasons, 1996-1997.
+Kurucz was the offensive coordinator at Baker University (Kans.) for two seasons, 1996–1997.